0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 *Figure 2.2: Converting the dial tones into numbers.*

-One of the things with flip-phones is that mutliple button presses are required to get some specific characters.
+One of the things with flip-phones is that multiple button presses are required to get some specific characters.
 Seeing 9 and 6 being repeated in groups made me think that this was what was happening.
 As a result, they weren't numbers - rather, they were characters.

 Looking up a keypad online, I grabbed notepad and tried to convert the numbers to characters.
 After finishing the conversion, I got the string "xjtngp".